tactidact/tactidact.github.io/_posts/2020-11-14-custom-ringtones-on-iphone.md

     ![Exporting as Ringtone...](/assets/images/GarageBand-Exporting-Ringtone.PNG)

 9. You can use the imported ringtone for calls, texts or assign it just to a specific contact.
-You can also just dismiss this by pressing "Done" and go to *Settings → Sounds & Haptics → Ringtone* assign the newly imported ringtone as you like.
+You can also just dismiss this by pressing "Done" and go to *Settings → Sounds & Haptics → Ringtone* and assign the newly imported ringtone as you like.

     ![Ringtone Export Successful](/assets/images/GarageBand-Ringtone-Export-Successful.PNG)